 As part of the program, participants receive a three-piece stay-on bonus in the form of gross salary additions from the Company, equivalent to the amount paid by the participant for its subscription warrants.
 The first bonus payout, in total equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occurs in connection with the participants payment for the subscription warrants.
-The second bonus payment, equivalent to one-third (1/3) of the amount (1/3) of the amount paid by the participant for its subscription warrants, occured on 1 July 2017, provided that the participant at such time remained in its position (or equivalent) within the Group.
-The third and last bonus payment, equivalent to one-third (1/3) of the amount paid by the participant at such time the third quarter, provided that the participant at such time the third quarter, provided that the participant at such time held his/her position (or equivalent) within the Group.
+The second bonus payment, equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occured on 1 July 2017, provided that the participant at such time remained in its position (or equivalent) within the Group.
+The third and last bonus payment, equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, was made in the third quarter, provided that the participant at such time held his/her position (or equivalent) within the Group.
 No additional costs have been incurred.